 is named after him.

 His portrait will be on indefinite loan from the College to the University’s Classics Faculty and is already on display at the Ioannou Centre of Classical and Byzantine Studies - a particularly fitting home close to portraits of his mentor E.R.
 Dodds and his contemporary Sir Hugh Lloyd-Jones.
-The excess of collected funds will be donated by the contributors to the College’s Ancient World Fund in Professor Russell’s honour.
+The excess of collected funds has been donated by the contributors to the College’s Ancient World Fund in accordance with Professor Russell’s wishes.

 Aged 97, Professor Russell continued to teach until as recently as last year, and was clearly touched to be in the company of so many friends, made throughout more than seventy years of his academic career.
 After speeches by Sir Michael and Corpus Professor of Latin Emeritus, Michael Winterbottom (old pupil from 1954), he responded in an eloquent and moving speech, concluded by an epigram in Ancient Greek: